openplanet-nl/nadeoapi-docs/docs/core/records/account-records-v2.md

       required: false
 ---

-Gets all records for the currently authenticated account.
+Gets records for the currently authenticated account.

 ---

 **Remarks**:

 - This endpoint only works for the currently authenticated account, requesting others' records will result in error `403`.
 This feature is not supported when using a dedicated server account's token.
+- This endpoint is limited to the most recent 1,000 records driven by the currently authenticated account.
+Retrieving all historical records is not supported.
 - To retrieve records driven on Stunt maps (with the map type `TrackMania\TM_Stunt`), set the `gameMode` query parameter to `"Stunt"`.

 ---